-The mission of the Walker Percy Center for Wirting and Publishing is to foster literary talent and achievement, to advance the art of writing as essential to a good education, and to serve the makers, teachers, students, and readers of contemporary writing by providing educational and vocational opportunities in writing and publishing.
-We envision the Center as a vital part of the University’s commitment to the educational needs of its students and of the citizens of New Orleans.
-By naming the Center for Walker Percy, we honor the memory and contributions of this prominent American author, Catholic, and former Loyola faculty member.
+The Walker Percy Center for Writing and Publishing is committed to fostering literary talent and achievement and to serving the writers, teachers, students, and readers of contemporary literature by providing educational and vocational opportunities in writing and publishing.
+The Center is a vital part of the University’s commitment to the educational needs of its students and of the New Orleans community, as articulated in Loyola’s Statement of Educational Purpose, and draws on the strengths of departments across campus.

-Walker Percy was a generous mentor and advocate for aspiring writers throughout his life.
-His spirit lives on in the WPC's support of writers and scholars at Loyola and in the larger New Orleans-area community.
+Walker Percy was a generous mentor and an advocate for aspiring writers.
+His spirit lives on in the Center's mission to support writers and scholars throughout the New Orleans-area community.
+By naming the Center after him, we honor the memory and literary contributions of this prominent American author, Catholic, and former Loyola faculty member.